Charles Schwab Bank Review: Low Fees and Global ATM Reimbursement

 There are no account minimums with either the Charles Schwab checking or savings accounts.

-The unlimited ATM fee reimbursement is a godsend for international travelers, who are often beset by fees reaching $5 or more per transaction for simple ATM withdrawals overseas — or even domestic withdrawals in some cases.
+The unlimited ATM fee reimbursement is a huge plus for international travelers, who are often beset by fees reaching $5 or more per transaction for simple ATM withdrawals overseas — or even domestic withdrawals in some cases.
 The fact that the Schwab checking and savings accounts have no minimums or fees makes them very customer-friendly.

 Charles Schwab Bank vs. Competitors